Date: May, 2017 | Category: Company | Author: Jonathan Hou

 There are also security risks with incorrectly implemented Citrix servers; Since remote desktop access to Citrix servers requires different permission levels for different users, there is the potential for unauthorized access to certain files on a Microsoft Windows file server.

-Furthermore, the applications themselves only need to be installed and updated on a single host server instead of on each workstation, which also means tighter security, not having to focus on countless systems (as far as the single application is concerned).
+Furthermore, the applications themselves only need to be installed and updated on a single host server instead of on each workstation, which also means tighter security, and not having to focus on countless systems (as far as the single application is concerned).

 Web-based applications can be hosted by the vendor, as in the classic Software-as-a-Service model, or the client, with several potential arrangements out there.
 This plays further into the notion that the web-based approach benefits from superior flexibility.
 Up-front and subscription-based pay schemes exist (although, in terms of hard cash doled out, both tend to even out over time).